How Long Does Ringworm Last?

 Ringworm is spread through direct contact with fungal spores or infected skin.
 The latter mode of transmission may be easiest to deal with by simply avoiding physical contact with the infected area.
 However, the fungal spores can live on clothing, bedding, sofa cushions, and other porous surfaces.

-Like most fungi, ringworm infections thrive in warm, damp places, including locker rooms and showers.
+Like most fungi, ringworm infections thrive in warm, moist environments, such as locker rooms and showers.
 Therefore, anyone who might sit on the same sofa, pick up clothing to wash it, or even use the same shower could become infected.
 Fungal spores can survive on surfaces in warm, damp areas for more than a year.

-However, in general terms, if you have treatment for ringworm, you will only be contagious for the first 48 hours approximately.
+However, in general terms, if you have treatment for ringworm, you will only be contagious for approximately 48 hours.

 It is also possible to catch ringworm from pets, including dogs, cats, rabbits and birds.
 Plus, pets can catch ringworm from humans.
-Interestingly, although you can pass on and receive ringworm to and from a pet, if you catch ringworm from a pet you can't then pass it to another human.
-Make sure you wash your hands thoroughly after touching your pet, and ensure you take them to the vet if you suspect they might have ringworm.
+Interestingly, although you can pass ringworm to and from a pet, if you catch ringworm from a pet, you cannot then pass it to another human.
+Make sure to wash your hands thoroughly after touching your pet, and take them to the vet if you suspect they may have ringworm.

 How Long Does It Take To Get Rid Of Ringworm?

-In most cases, ringworm will clear up within about 4 weeks with treatment, although this may vary person-to-person and depends on the severity of the infection.
+In most cases, ringworm will clear up within about 4 weeks with treatment, although this may vary from person to person and depends on the severity of the infection.
 The more serious the infection, the longer it will take to go.

-There are various treatments for fungal skin infections available.
+There are various treatments available for fungal skin infections.

 Daktarin (miconazole) and Canesten (clotrimazole) are available over the counter from pharmacies and even some supermarkets.
-A pharmacist can discuss your symptoms and the available treatments with you, so that you can choose the right one.
+A pharmacist can discuss your symptoms and the available treatments with you, allowing you to choose the most suitable one.

 If over-the-counter treatments are ineffective, consult your doctor.
 They may be able to prescribe stronger antifungal treatments, such as Terbinafine - available as a topical cream or oral tablets, or Diflucan (fluconazole) tablets.